 Discover Martinique, the "Island of Flowers" and birthplace of an empress

 The French island of Martinique boasts a fascinating culture born of its Carib and French colonial heritage.
 We anchor offshore today and tender to shore for a drive to Les Trois-Îlets and Pagerie Museum: birthplace and childhood home of the future Empress Josephine, who became the first wife of Napoleon in 1804.
 We’ll also visit the Clement plantation, where the presidents of France and the United States met in 1991, before admiring the vibrant tropical blooms of the 16-acre Botanical Garden.
 At an old distillery, you’ll find the insight about the island’s rum production, domestic plantation life, and Creole architecture to be downright intoxicating.
 Peek into one of its aging cellars, fragrant with wood and alcohol, and enjoy a rum tasting before returning to the ship.

-After lunch onboard, venture out to discover Martinique at your leisure — your onboard Concierge will be able to provide recommendations on where to go.
-This evening, get into the rhythm of the islands when local performers bring their talent to the onboard lounge.
+After lunch onboard, venture out to discover Martinique at your leisure — your onboard Concierge will be able to provide recommendations on where to go!
+Transportation via Zodiac and/or taxi will take our guests off the boat to find more of what this Caribbean Island has to offer.
+Then this evening, get into the rhythm of the islands when local performers bring their talent to the onboard lounge.